- Phenomenon vs. Disease

 - Treatment of Raynaud's phenomenon involves protection of the digits, medications, and avoiding emotional stresses, smoking, cold temperature, and tools that vibrate the hands.

-What is Raynaud's phenomenon?
+What is Raynaud's phenomenon vs. Raynaud's disease?

 Raynaud's phenomenon most frequently affects women, especially in the second, third, or fourth decades of life.
 People can have Raynaud's phenomenon alone or as a part of other rheumatic diseases.
 Raynaud's phenomenon in children is essentially identical to Raynaud's phenomenon in adults.
 When it occurs alone, it is referred to as "Raynaud's disease" or primary Raynaud's phenomenon.
 When it accompanies other diseases, it is called secondary Raynaud's phenomenon.